saor48/project3/README.md

 ### Devices
 - Tested on google inspect for different screen sizes.
-- Tested on browsers Chrome, Edge, Opera.
+- Tested on browsers Chrome, Edge, Opera and Firefox on mobile

 ### Issues:
 1. Bugs: